 Let students know how you define academic integrity and what that looks like for your assignments in particular, using specific examples of the type of behaviors you hope to see.
 For students who are confused about what may constitute plagiarism, this can be a real eye opener.

 Consider adding a statement about academic integrity or plagiarism to your syllabus.
-This quick video gives some tips about what to include.

 The time you take and the manner in which you talk about academic integrity sets a tone and lets students know that you value the scholarly process, their work, and academic integrity.
 You may even consider leading an open discussion on the topic so that you can rectify and misconceptions or questions that may linger.